 Call to Action

 Every user that finds your website is in search of information.
 Whether it is about a service or product that you offer or more information about your organization.
 This is why they are called “search queries”, the user has a question that needs to be answered.
 We want to deliver the information they are looking for as efficiently, thoroughly, and effectively as possible, but what next.
-After the content is consumed, there is usually an opportunity to convert that user into a client/customer/donor.
+After the content is consumed and if your website was designed to be a marketing platform, there is usually an opportunity to convert that user into a client/customer/donor.

 Call-to-actions can be forms, buy buttons, donate button, call buttons, text button, email links, newsletter/event sign-ups, etc. Anything that helps you make a sale or get a lead.
 Use the right call to action for your audience too.
 Below are a few examples of using the right call to action for your user.

 Rubs Massage Studios is a local Tucson/Phoenix massage chain.
 We partnered with them to optimize their website conversion and to run their Google PPC & internet marketing.
 We started with their “Book an Appointment” page on their website.
 There are 3 ways that a user can make or request an appointment: through a request form, a phone call, and a salon booking tool that their developer set them up with.
 The booking program was the prominently displayed element and was only interacted 1-2 times a month for all locations combined.
 Under that was the request form, which received a good amount of requests.
 We believed that the booking tool was too complicated for the user which is why it wasn’t interacted with.
 We proposed to move that program to the bottom of the page and make the request form and phone numbers front and center above the foldthis is the area that you see when a web page first loads before scrolling..
 Once we implemented the change, the conversion skyrocketed 125%, well into the triple digits for the “request an appointment” forms alone.